lopsided98/nix-ros-overlay/README.md

 ### Flakes

-With [Flakes enabled][flake], the equivalent of the above is:
+With [Flakes enabled][flake], the equivalent of the above for noetic distro is:
 ```
-nix develop github:lopsided98/nix-ros-overlay#example-turtlebot3-gazebo
+nix develop github:lopsided98/nix-ros-overlay#example-noetic-turtlebot3-gazebo
 # Then use roslaunch commands as above
 ```